witchy-mutant/blog/_posts/2015-12-31-My-Dream-Job.markdown

 I feel I don't need a boss anymore.
 I am ready to plan my self-development.
 I am ready to choose directions for a company I'm a part of.
 And by the definition of the work I'm doing I would rather people get out of my way than distract me with their managers' duties.

-I had good managers which helped me to develop myself but I think I reached the point I would rather direct myself.
+I had good managers who helped me to develop myself but I think I reached the point I would rather set the direction myself.

 I know there are always clients who are demanding and there are peers from which I can learn, I'm talking line managers here.